-The expected results are structured pilots between buyers of innovations and innovative EIC SMEs, in accordance with public procurement rules.
-The EIC support will cover partially the costs of procurers regarding needs assessment, market engagement and resulting solutions or pilots and co-development of terms of reference (for the amounts please see below).
-For the co-creation of pilots and solution testing the EIC support will also co-finance development of innovative solutions by suppliers.
-The allocation of EIC support to procurers should be done on a competitive and fair base.
-In case of joint Innovation Procurement Actions amongst European public procurers from at least two Member States, The EIC financial support could be doubled.
-The support should take form of following 4 actions to be implemented within a specified timeframes.
+This call topic will fund structured pilots between buyers of innovations and innovative EIC SMEs, in accordance with public procurement rules, where applicable.
+The EIC support will cover partially the costs of procurers for the needs assessment, market engagement/consultation, co-development of solutions/pilots and drafting of terms of reference - for the amounts please see below -.
+With regard to the co-creation of pilots and solutions testing, the beneficiaries selected under this call topic will co-finance via lump sums the development of innovative solutions by suppliers.
+The support should take the form of the following 4 actions to be implemented within the specified timeframes.